 Privately operated Beech Fork Lake Marina, located at the damsite at Lavalette, WV, provides visitors with docking facilities and rental of motorboats, canoes, and lifejackets.
 For more information call the marina at (304) 522-9374.

 There are four picnic shelters with electrical outlets, charcoal grills, playgrounds, and restrooms located in the recreation areas upstream and downstream of Beech Fork Dam.
 These shelters are available on a first-come, first-served basis EXCEPT WHEN RESERVED IN ADVANCE.
-The fee to reserve a shelter is $50.
-There also is a picnic deck at the Stower’s Branch Beach that may be reserved for $25.
-Reservations must be made by accessing the National Recreation Reservation Service.
-(See "Shelter Reservation System in Effect.")
+The fee to reserve a shelter is $80.
+There also is a picnic deck at the Stower’s Branch Beach that may be reserved for $30.
+Reservations must be made at Recreation.gov (See "Shelter Reservation System in Effect.")
 Numerous picnic sites containing one or two picnic tables are also available, but on a first-come, first-served basis only.

 A swimming beach is located at Stower's Branch Beach.
 No lifeguards are provided.
 Swim at your own risk.
-The fee to swim is $1.00 per person per day, up to a maximum of $4.00 per vehicle.
+The fee to swim is $5.00 per vehicle or free to pass holders.
 There is no charge for children under 12.

-The Corps of Engineers Beech Fork Lake Visitor Center is open throughout the year, Monday thru Friday 7:30 AM until 4:00 PM, and on weekends Memorial Day weekend through Labor Day, 9:15 AM until 7:30 PM.
-Federal Annual Day Use Passes can be purchased during these times.
-We do not sell federal or state discount passes.
+The Corps of Engineers Beech Fork Lake Visitor Center is open throughout the year, Monday thru Friday 7:30 AM until 4:00 PM, and on weekends Memorial Day weekend through Labor Day, 10 AM until 4 PM.
 For more information call 304-525-4831.